-- Farmers renting extra land in north in place of crop insurance - Private crop insurance - crop rotations, diversification, soil management techniques - need to promote & encourage innovation - being diversified covers farm risks, but is punished by programs - Blueberries mitigate risk by managing water pumped water avoids frost, drought & drain water - From cash crop perspective a lot of succession plans that will not work with current BRM plan.
-Some farmers take money and put it into a specific bank account that builds up as an insurance plan - Operations will diversify to manage these risks - These programs aren't designed to work under these circumstances and essentially punish farmers for diversifying - If producers keep up with technologies, it helps mitigate weather challenges, among others - Crop farmers diversify to spread their risk across different crops or diversify with livestock - Some farmers have off farm jobs, or their spouse has an off-farm job to mitigate risk - Streamline business operation with least profitable portion being diversified, least profitable area is dropped or suspended for a year.
+- Farmers renting extra land in north in place of crop insurance - Private crop insurance - specialty crops as seed producers can only purchase insurance at crop price not premium seed production prices - crop rotations, diversification, soil management techniques - need to promote & encourage innovation

+- being diversified covers farm risks, but is punished by programs - Blueberries mitigate risk by managing water pumped water avoids frost, drought & drain water

+- From cash crop perspective a lot of succession plans that will not work with current BRM plan.
+Some farmers take money and put it into a specific bank account that builds up as an insurance plan - Operations will diversify to manage these risks - These programs aren't designed to work under these circumstances and essentially punish farmers for diversifying - If producers keep up with technologies, it helps mitigate weather challenges, among others

+- Crop farmers diversify to spread their risk across different crops or diversify with livestock - Some farmers have off farm jobs, or their spouse has an off farm job to mitigate risk - Streamline business operation with least profitable portion being diversified, least profitable area is dropped or suspended for a year.
 Lower your risk and go with the more profitable areas.
-Not always the best answer to the problem - Some operations seek outside help from advisors and consultants to overcome some of the business risks - Locking in at lower interest rates to protect the business from future rising interest rates - forward contract crops, marketing plans - working with local abattoir/butcher & direct sales - hog industry long term supply contracts with processors; challenges with Canadian pricing formula; but disconnect between supply of pigs and processing space, further complicated by impact of US pricing - fruit & veg keep debt levels low, diversify crops, diversify production locations (to deal with weather impacts) - Seeking other funding option supports (limited expansion support for non-mainstream commodities requirement of retiring facilities does not allow transition) - Restructure of operation components to spread risk - Diversified other aspects of operation to minimize risks - Analyzed what yearly cost to participate in programs cost, then chose to invest the same amount annually, and have made more money
+Not always the best answer to the problem - Some operations seek outside help from advisors and consultants to overcome some of the business risks - Locking in at lower interest rates to protect the business from future rising interest rates - Several participate in crop insurance, AgriStability, Risk Management, Agriinvest - Several question enrollments in AgriStability, not worthwhile for the operation? - Enrolled in programs but if you own portions of the animals, you don't trigger the payments.
+Take the risk due to contracts BUT not the payments.

+- Diversify farm operation - forward contract crops, marketing plans - working with local abattoir/butcher & direct sales - hog industry long term supply contracts with processors; challenges with Canadian pricing formula; but disconnect between supply of pigs and processing space, further complicated by impact of US pricing - fruit & veg keep debt levels low, diversify crops, diversify production locations (to deal with weather impacts)

+- Seeking other funding option supports (limited expansion support for non-mainstream commodities requirement of retiring facilities does not allow transition) - Restructure of operation components to spread risk - Diversified other aspects of operation to minimize risks - Analysed what yearly cost to participate in programs cost, then chose to invest the same amount annually, and have made more money

+Adjournment

+John Gillespie summarized the results of the meeting.
+Peggy thanked everyone for their attendance.